Mageh533/LosLecherosBotDiscord/README.md

 Not allowed to be used by anyone else

 (Discountinued, no longer used anymore.
-Feel free to steal the token if you want, bot is has been deleted)
+Feel free to steal the token if you want, bot has been deleted)